-Financial Complainer One – As least once a week tells me he has no money, or can’t afford things, or is broke.
+Financial Complainer One – At least once a week tells me he has no money, or can’t afford things, or is broke.
 I know the income for this complainer is at least $100k.
-The complainer often gambles, plays fantasy sports for money, eats out multiple times a week, spouse does not work, and drives a new car.
+The complainer often gambles, plays fantasy sports for money, eats out multiple times a week, a spouse does not work, and drives a new car.

 I agree these profiles are very different.
-From the outside looking in FC1 seems like a wiener, someone who has the money to support these habits but just likes to complain, but FC2 has a really financial emergency that forced them to move out of their house.
+From the outside looking in FC1 seems like a whiner, someone who has the money to support these habits but just likes to complain, but FC2 has a real financial emergency that forced them to move out of their house.
 The common thread for both FC1 and FC2 is that they have not taken any action or made any changes to improve their situations.

 I never try to preach to others in need of help.
 I simply will talk about our success and see if the other person will inquirer how we succeeded.
-If they do I can point them in the right direction in a number of books, web sites etc. I never want to make some feel like I’m talking down to them.
-I have tried to offer help in both cases, books, web sites, etc. As of today I’m not aware of any change with FC1 or FC2.
+If they do I can point them in the right direction in a number of books, websites etc. I never want to make some feel like I’m talking down to them.
+I have tried to offer help in both cases, books, websites, etc. As of today, I’m not aware of any change with FC1 or FC2.

-I struggle when I hear FC1 and FC2 complain, because I know change is possible.
-We were $109k in debt, we had max our 5 credit cards and we found away to dig ourselves out of the mess.
+I struggle when I hear FC1 and FC2 complain because I know change is possible.
+We were $109k in debt, we had max our 5 credit cards and we found a way to dig ourselves out of the mess.
 I just don’t know how else I can help.

 How do you help someone who doesn’t want help, but continues to complain about their situation?